 What is the Sasakawa Peace Foundation?

-In the course of the discussions, the joint forum found that there was no overlapping in the past activities of the SPF and the OPRF.
-They concluded that the merger of the two foundations would allow them to complement each other through collaboration and the use of their respective knowledge and experiences, thereby generating new knowledge and facilitating effective initiatives for solving global issues of increasing complexity.
+In July 2013, external experts were invited to set up a joint forum to study what the two foundations' future activities ought to be.
+Members reviewed the foundations' past activities, exchanged views on potential challenges, and discussed their future direction.
+As a result of the discussions, the joint forum found that there was no overlap in the past activities of SPF and OPRF.
+They concluded that merging the two foundations would allow them to complement each other through collaboration and the use of their respective knowledge and experience, generating new knowledge and facilitating effective initiatives for solving global issues of increasing complexity.

-After the merger, the SPF set out its new Mission to carry out its social missions by combining and integrating the former SPF's solution-seeking project experiences, accumulated in the fields of international exchange and international cooperation, with the OPRF's achievements in research and policy recommendations as a think tank on marine issues.
-The Global Frontier Fund was also newly established for further expansion and development of these activities.
+In April 2015, the two foundations' Boards of Trustees and Boards of Councilors adopted a resolution for the merger, with SPF absorbing OPRF to become one of Asia's largest Public Interest Incorporated Foundations with assets totaling 142.6 billion yen.After the merger, SPF established a new mission statement by combining and integrating SPF's former solution-seeking project experiences in the fields of international exchange and international cooperation with OPRF's achievements in research and policy recommendations as a think tank focusing on marine issues.
+The Global Frontier Fund was also established to promote further expansion and development of these activities.

-Program policy for FY2017
+Program policy for FY 2017